-10.2.2 Methods
+9.2.2 Methods

-At each study site, the rocky intertidal was divided into three shore height zones: the high, mid and low-shore.
-In each of these zones, six 100x50 cm quadrats were randomly placed on the shore and the percentage cover of all visible species were recorded as primary (occurring on the rock) and secondary (occurring on other benthic fauna or flora) cover.
+At each site, the rocky intertidal was divided into three zones: the high, mid and low shore.
+In each of these zones, six 100 x 50 cm quadrats were randomly placed on the shore and the percentage cover of all visible species was recorded as primary (occurring on the rock) and/or secondary (occurring on other benthic fauna or flora).
 The quadrat was subdivided into 171 smaller squares with 231 points to aid in the estimation of the percentage cover.
-Individual mobile organisms were counted to calculate densities within the quadrat area (0.5 m2).
-Finally, the primary and secondary cover data for both mobile and sessile organisms were combined and down-scaled to 100%.
+Individual mobile organisms were then counted to calculate densities within the quadrat area (0.5 m2).
+Finally, the primary and secondary cover data for both mobile and sessile organisms was combined and downscaled to 100%.
 Percentage cover refers to the space that organisms occupy on the rock surface, while abundance refers to the number of organisms present.
-The survey protocol has remained consistent for all surveys.
+This survey protocol has remained consistent for all surveys.

-Sampling is non-destructive, i.e., the biota were not removed from the shore and smaller infaunal species (e.g., polychaetes, amphipods, isopods) that live in the complex matrix of mussel beds or dense stands of algae were not recorded by this survey protocol.
-Some algae and invertebrates that could not be easily identified to genus or species level in the field were recorded under a general heading (e.g., crustose and articulate corallines, red turfs, sponge, colonial ascidian).
+Sampling is non-destructive, i.e. the biota were not removed from the shore, and thus smaller infaunal species (e.g. polychaetes, amphipods, isopods) that live in the complex matrix of mussel beds or dense stands of algae were not recorded by this survey protocol.
+Algae and invertebrates that could not be easily identified to genus or species level in the field were recorded under a general heading (e.g. crustose and articulate corallines, red turfs, sponge, colonial ascidian).
 For further analysis, intertidal species were categorized into seven functional groups: grazers (mostly limpet species), filter-feeders (including sessile suspension feeders such as mussels and barnacles), predators and scavengers (such as carnivorous whelks and anemones), encrusting algae (crustose and articulated coralline algae), corticated algae, ephemeral foliose algae and kelps.